Registering a death

 What if I make a mistake when completing a Death Registration?

-When completing a registration you must check details from the register page carefully.
+When completing a registration, you must check details from the register page carefully.
 Once the entry is signed you are stating that everything is accurate and that it is a true statement.

-If you fail to notice an error when checking and signing the registration (birth death, marriage, civil partnership) the fee to apply for a correction will be £75 or £90 depending on the type of correction required.
+If you fail to notice an error when checking and signing the registration (birth death, marriage, civil partnership) the fee to apply for a correction will be £83 or £99 depending on the type of correction required.
 New certificate fees will also apply.

 Please note: This fee does not guarantee the correction can be made.

 Please note: In certain circumstances the death may need to be reported to the coroner.
-This may mean that we are unable to issue the necessary paperwork required to allow the burial to take place within the required timeframe.
+This may mean that we are unable to issue the necessary paperwork required to allow the funeral to take place within the required timeframe.

-Last Modified: 28/03/2022
+Last Modified: 09/05/2025

 Back to top